Pepen0/COEN_290_technical-assignment-1-code/README.md

 the report is advencing and the power point is now our priority

 We are getting ready to present , that shit crazy

+Dimitry was pretty strict on the oral presenters .Man want to see us fail so bad